vishalx360/cube/cube-ui/README.md

-# Session Manager UI
+# Cube UI

 A React-based user interface for managing Todo App sessions.

 ## Overview

-This application provides a user-friendly interface for managing Todo App sessions created by the Session Manager Go service.
+This application provides a user-friendly interface for managing Todo App sessions created by the Cube Core Go service.
 It allows users to:

 - Create new sessions with a single click
 - View details of all active sessions